 Special Use Permits

 Certain types of activities require a special use permit.
-These include many types of organized gatherings, distribution of printed material and other public expressions of opinion, and other activities that are controlled or prohibited.
-See the following definitions and examples to determine if your use might be included.
-For all special use permit inquiries and to submit permits, please email us.
-Or mail us:
+These include many types of organized gatherings, distribution of printed material or other public expressions of opinion, and other activities as described below.
+See the following definitions and examples to determine if your activity might be included.
+For all special use permit inquiries or to submit permits, please email us.

-Is not initiated, sponsored, or conducted by the NPS; and
+Is not initiated, sponsored, or conducted by the NPS;

 It is the policy of the National Park Service to permit groups to assemble peaceably and exercise freedom of speech on park lands.
-In order to carry out our mission to preserve Grand Teton’s cultural and natural heritage and protect park resources, we manage a public assembly through a permit system.
-Groups of 25 or more must obtain a permit from the park superintendent.
+In order to carry out our mission to preserve Grand Teton’s cultural and natural heritage and protect park resources, we manage public assembly through a permit system.
+Gathering groups of 25 or more, must obtain a permit from the park superintendent.
 The permit regulates conditions for assembly such as location, date, time, and how literature will be distributed.
 Demonstrations involving 25 person or fewer may be held without a permit within the designated park areas described in the Superintendent’s Compendium, section 2.52(c)(1) provided that:

 Educational Fee Waivers